dalzein/deciball/README.md

 A bass-focused audio visualiser in the style of Trap Nation.

-Frequency analysis and cleansing, animation logic, particle effects, etc are all completely custom and done using loads of math, the native `Web Audio API`, and native `HTML <canvas>`.
+Frequency analysis and cleansing, animation logic, particle effects, etc are all completely custom and done using a bunch of math, the native `Web Audio API`, and native `HTML <canvas>`.

 The app allows you to upload an audio file and should accept most formats.